lunanerdderg/Reefbackend/README.md

 # To do before Pre-Release:

-* BepInEx installation script
+* BepInEx + Nautilus installation script
-* Nautilus installation script
+* Read and print Modlist
-* Read and print Mod List
+* Add mods to Profiles from Library
 * Apply Profiles to actual Subnautica game directory
 * Keep track of mod versions
 * Implement Nexus compatibility (using API key)